cmerikson/Math76_FinalProject/final_report.md

 Both Julia-based approaches vastly outperformed the Python based approaches, including a similar seeded approach in Python.
 This may be because of the complexity of the natural imagery, which made it difficult to detect areas cleanly bounded by edges.
 In contrast, using numerically represented matrices of color offered a simple and effective approach because of the sufficient contrast.

 Within the Python-based approaches, it is evident that there is potential for more robust results in the future.
-However, available methods (both innate to Python packages and carried over from Julia) still severely underperform segmentation in Julia due to a lower level of development, even in instances where results could be termed visually comparable.
+However, available methods (both innate to Python packages and carried over from Julia) still severely underperform compared to segmentation in Julia due to a lower level of development, even in instances where results could be termed visually comparable.
 This is more evident in the Python-based threshold segmentation approaches than in the approaches most closely mirroring Julia-based ones.
 Future development of appropriate Python packages, as well as more comprehensive filtering of outliers (which currently cause unreliable spikes in the data), could potentially enable better analysis than is currently possible.

 The image segmentation demonstrated that failure growth can be highly variable; growth rates of the failures spanned three orders of magnitude.
 This variability may partially reflect noise in the imagery and in the segmentation, but it is also probably a reflection of failure age.
 Although initiation dates were not considered here, it may be that older failures grew less during the observation period because they began to restablize, whereas recently initiated failure grew the most.
 Additionally, the location of failure may also control total growth because of factors like temperature and knickpoint retreat that could further destabilize one failure relative to another.